-Background and Purpose: In 2014, NIST launched the Global City Teams Challenge (GCTC) to encourage smart city and Internet of Things (IoT) stakeholders to develop and deploy standard-based solutions that are replicable, scalable, interoperable, and that provide measurable benefits for cities and communities.
+Background and Purpose: In 2014, NIST launched the Global City Teams Challenge (GCTC), now renamed the Global Community Technology Challenge (GCTC), to encourage smart city and Internet of Things (IoT) stakeholders to develop and deploy standard-based solutions that are replicable, scalable, interoperable, and that provide measurable benefits for cities and communities.
 GCTC seeks to help cities and communities learn from others, improve on successes and build consensus for standards.

 In the 2018-2019 round, the U.S. Department of Homeland Security Science and Technology Directorate (DHS S&T) joined the program as a co-host, and the subtitle of “Smart and Secure Cities and Communities Challenge (SC3)” was added to the program.
 The goal of the SC3 was to encourage smart city stakeholders to consider cybersecurity and privacy as a primary concern early in the process when developing and deploying solutions.